aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 6. Set the second-row cells' [setTextVerticalType(byte value)](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframeformat/#setTextVerticalType-byte-).
 7. Save the modified presentation.

-This Javascript code demonstrates the operation.
+This JavaScript code demonstrates the operation.

 ```javascript
 // Creates an instance of the Presentation class